 There are no known prevention measures for brain cancer and for some types of brain cancer, no effective treatments.
 It is widely recognised that the key to improvements in this area is investment in research.

+The objective of this Grant Opportunity is:

-The 2019 Brain Cancer Survivorship Grant Opportunity, which closed on 3 March 2020, sought research applications that focussed on supporting the development of better approaches to addressing the medical, functional and psychosocial impacts of brain cancer to improve quality of life and the survivorship experience, with a focus on children, adolescents and young adults, or adults with malignant brain cancer, their families or carers.
+• to support the development of better approaches to address the medical, functional and psychosocial impacts of brain cancer to improve quality of life and the survivorship experience.